 Mary Rahmani is the founder of the new multidisciplinary creative agency and record label Moon Projects, a company poised to provide innovative solutions for brands and artists at the intersection of the music industry and the creator economy.

 Rahmani is a leading expert in the worlds of short-form video, strategic creative partnerships, and A&R across emerging platforms.
-In addition to helming Moon Projects, Rahmani is Global Head of Partnerships at Triller, the social media app favored by musicians, celebrities, athletes, and overall culture setters with more than 300 million users worldwide.
+In addition to helming Moon Projects, Rahmani was Global Head of Partnerships at Triller, the social media app favored by musicians, celebrities, athletes, and overall culture setters with more than 300 million users worldwide.
 She joined the company in 2020 after 2 years at TikTok, where she was Director of Music Content and Artist Partnerships, playing an integral role in the app’s meteoric rise.

 Not content with simply adding fire to the next social media app, Rahmani has charged off on her own to use her deep knowledge of the creator economy and inherent instincts for A&R to build a new kind of creative agency and record label for the social media era with Moon Projects.